nickym11111/assignment4/res/SETUP-README.txt

      4. Enter the amount of stock you will being adding.
  Type: 3

+    5. Enter the date you would like to buy the stock (YYYY-MM-DD) Type date of choice (EX: 2019-03-19, 2020-08-08, 2021-09-02)

-    5. How would you input the stock data?
+    6. How would you input the stock data?
  Type : ‘a’ for API
  Type “ ‘f’ for saved files

-   6. If types ‘f" Enter CSV file
+   6. If you entered: ‘f" Enter CSV file
- Type : STOCKTICKERSYMBOL.csv
+ Type : STOCKTICKERSYMBOL.csv (stocks/STOCKTICKERSYMBOL.csv if you're getting it from our stocks folder)

-   7. If types ‘f" Enter CSV file
+   7. If you entered: ‘a", Enter CSV file
    Type : 4 captial letters for stock

+   8. repeat these steps for all stocks in the portfolio (will be prompted to do so)

-   8. How to know your profolio has been created:
+   9. How to know your profolio has been created:

-   On Scree will prompt:
+   On Screen will prompt:
    Successfully entered stock data
    Successfully entered portfolio data